Financial-Times/fticons/contributing.md

 # How to contribute to fticons

 Thank you for your interest in contributing to fticons!
 As our icons are used by a lot of different applications, we have a few constraints for new ones.
-If you aren't sure if your new icon meets any of these, please [raise an issue](http://github.com/financial-times/fticons/issues), or ask in the [#ft-origami slack channel](https://financialtimes.slack.com/messages/ft-origami/).
+If you aren't sure if your new icon meets any of these, please [raise an issue](http://github.com/financial-times/fticons/issues), or ask in the [#origami-support slack channel](https://financialtimes.slack.com/messages/origami-support/).
 Thank you!

 ## Adding or updating an icon